-The Glenn Cliffe Bainum Papers fill nine boxes and span Bainum's life, with the bulk of the papers dating between the 1930s and the 1960s.
+The Glenn Cliffe Bainum Papers fill twenty-seven boxes and span Bainum's life, with the bulk of the papers dating between the 1930s and the 1960s.
 Most of the materials in this collection consist of correspondence, records and photographs from Bainum's professional life after he arrived at Northwestern.
 He kept detailed scrapbooks, especially in his early years at Northwestern, of programs and newspaper clippings relating to many of his activities.
 Information about nearly all of his major career activities is documented in his papers.

 The extensive Biographical files include information of both an official and a more personal nature.
 Bainum's career is well documented in the extensive newspaper clippings, which range from the beginning of his career at Northwestern until his death, and the programs from many of the concerts he conducted.
 Bainum's marriage certificate and a 1958 season pass to the Chicago Cubs are some of the personal items in this section.
 Materials relating to Bainum's wife, Manta, and father, O. J., are also included in this part of the collection.